fpereiro/gotoB/readme.md

 And that, in a nutshell, is how gotoв works:

-1. Object literals take care of representing HTML and CSS.
+1. Object literals generate HTML and CSS.
 2. The global store takes care of our state & data.
 3. Events perform all actions, including updating the global store.
-4. Reactive elements are functions that return object literals and are automatically executed when a relevant part of the store changes.
+4. Reactive elements are event listeners that return object literals and are automatically updated when a relevant part of the store changes.

 ## API reference